 bio

-As the market for pop videos grew in the early eighties, he amongst others worked with Neil Young, David Bowie, Iggy Pop, Talk Talk, The Bangles, Queen, Paul McCartney, Siouxsie & the Banshees, Strawberry Switchblade, Hall & Oates, The Pretenders, Tom Tom Club, Paul Weller, Amanda Palmer, Wham!, Terry Hall, Dave Stewart, Kim Wilde, Men Without Hats, The The, Soft Cell, Fatboy Slim, The Darkness, The Kaiser Chiefs, Tim Burgess, and most famously The Cure for whom alone he made 37 clips.
+As the demand for pop videos surged in the early 1980s, he collaborated with many iconic artists, including Neil Young, David Bowie, Iggy Pop, Talk Talk, The Bangles, Queen, Paul McCartney, Siouxsie and the Banshees, Strawberry Switchblade, Hall and Oates, The Pretenders, Tom Tom Club, Paul Weller, Amanda Palmer, Wham!, Terry Hall, Dave Stewart, Kim Wilde, Men Without Hats, The The, Soft Cell, Fatboy Slim, The Darkness, The Kaiser Chiefs, Tim Burgess, and notably The Cure, for whom he directed 37 music videos, many considered to be iconic works.

 From the London Evening Standard, 1974.